speker/go-tarcoin/cmd/clef/tutorial.md

 t=2019-07-01T15:52:23+0300 lvl=info msg=SignData   api=signer type=response data=                                     error="Request denied"
 ```

-For more details on writing automatic rules, please see the [rules spec](https://github.com/speker/go-tarcoin/blob/master/cmd/clef/rules.md).
+For more details on writing automatic rules, please see the [rules spec](https://github.com/ethereum/go-tarcoin/blob/master/cmd/clef/rules.md).

 ## Geth integration

 Of course, as awesome as Clef is, it's not feasible to interact with it via JSON RPC by hand.
 Long term, we're hoping to convince the general Ethereum community to support Clef as a general signer (it's only 3-5 methods), thus allowing your favorite DApp, Metamask, MyCrypto, etc to request signatures directly.

-Until then however, we're trying to pave the way via geth.
+Until then however, we're trying to pave the way via Geth.
 Geth v1.9.0 has built in support via `--signer <API endpoint>` for using a local or remote Clef instance as an account backend!

 We can try this by running Clef with our previous rules on Rinkeby (for now it's a good idea to allow auto-listing accounts, since Geth likes to retrieve them once in a while).